behu-kea/ITA24-2-sem/handins/week-2.md

 ### 4.

+Get an LLM (ChatGPT, Deepseek, etc) to solve the following exercise two times.
+One as a junior developer, one as a senior developer.

+Describe the differences in the the two solutions.
+What solution do you prefer?
+Are there concepts you dont understand.
+If so learn them and explain them.

-Create 3 classes Circle, Rectangle & Triangle with a parent class: Shape.
+Create 2 classes Circle & Triangle with a parent class: Shape.

 - Every shape has two attributes
   -  `color`